mulesoft-labs/exchange-documentation-samples/mule-app-with-docs-and-tags/README.md

 # Mule application

 This project demonstrates how to publish a simple Mule application to Exchange modifying asset mutable data while processing the asset.
-Such as categories, custom fields, tags, and documentation.
+Such as `categories`, `custom fields`, `tags`, and `documentation`.
 The output should be a new asset created with the information used to describe them in the same request.

 ## Publish to Exchange